vinicius77/mern_shopping_fundamentals/README.md

 # CLI (Day Two)
 * create-react-app . (inside of the client folder)
 * npm i bootstrap reactstrap uuid (inside of the client folder)

+## DAY THREE - SHOPPINGLIST COMPONENTS & TRANSITIONS

+* Create the ShoppingList Component
+* Used Reactstrap Components
+* Used Reactstrap Transition Group Components
+* Used uuid to generate random id while using static data
+* Learned what is a state in React
+* Learned to use spread operator and set the state to add and delete data
+* Learned to use React Dev Tools' Firefox Extension